-1. Time Flies will enter its 25th year in 2018, making it one of the longest standing House Music events in the UK.
+1. Time Flies celebrated 25 years in 2019, making it one of the longest standing House Music events in the UK.

 3. Resident DJ James Merritt is Head of Air Traffic Control at Cardiff Airport.
 Give him a pair of table tennis bats and he’ll show you some moves.

 4. In October 2000 Time Flies at Wales National Ice Rink was broadcast live across the UK on BBC Radio 1 Essential Mix, with Pete Tong, Seb Fontaine & Timo Maas headlining.

 5. Time Flies staged 2 sell-out parties in the Middle East in Bahrain in 2006 with Judge Jules, Brandon Block & Alex P.

 6. Scouse comedian John Bishop came to the Time Flies 15th Birthday in Cardiff in 2009, on a stag party with a bunch of mates from the North West of England.